githubinsu/Apriori-Analysis/README.md

 ## Data Description
 I have utilized publicly available sales data, which has been anonymized and processed for the purpose of analysis.
+The dataset contains transaction data, where each row represents an individual order and the columns include information such as Order Date, Customer ID, Product Number, Price, Sector, Category, and Subcategory.

 ## Objective
 The goal of this project is to use Apriori analysis to generate personalized product recommendations for customers.
 I have a dataset containing transaction data, where each row represents an individual order and the columns include information such as Order Date, Customer ID, Product Number, Price, Sector, Category, and Subcategory.